-MANAGEMENT DISCUSSION AND ANALYSIS FOR THE YEAR ENDED NOVEMBER 30, 2017
+MANAGEMENT DISCUSSION AND ANALYSIS FOR THE YEAR ENDED NOVEMBER 30, 2018

-The following Management's Discussion and Analysis ("MD&A") is intended to assist the reader to assess material changes in financial position and results of operations of Cascadero Copper Corporation (the "Company" or "CCD") as at November 30, 2017 and for the three and year ended in comparison the same period in 2016, This MD&A should be read in conjunction with the Company's audited consolidated financial statements and related notes for the year ended November 30, 2017.
+The following Management's Discussion and Analysis ("MD&A") is intended to assist the reader to assess material changes in financial position and results of operations of Cascadero Copper Corporation (the "Company" or "CCD") as at November 30, 2018 and for the year end in comparison to the same period in 2017.
+This MD&A should be read in conjunction with the Company's audited consolidated financial statements and related notes for the year ended November 30, 2018.
 The Company's consolidated financial statements have been prepared in accordance with International Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-The effective date of this report is March 29, 2018.
+The effective date of this report is March 29, 2019.
 All figures are presented in Canadian dollars unless otherwise indicated.